 Looking at the scatter plot, there are far fewer unit sales in this LGA compared to houses.
 Sales are evenly distributed around Wallan and Kilmore, with prices in the A$300,000 to A$400,000 range.

-Mitchell Shire appears to be coming into a period of lower returns, however, a number of suburbs within the LGA are set for continued solid growth headed into 2022.
+Mitchell Shire appears to be coming into a short-term period of lower returns, however, a number of suburbs within the LGA are set for continued solid growth headed into 2022.

 Over the next two years, HtAG forecasts Seymour houses to grow by +7.37% by Q2 2022 which is assessed as high confidence due to the strong sales volumes (4) in the quarter.